 Instructions to Unmarried and Widowed

-25 Now concerning virgins, I have no commandment from the Lord, but I give my judgment as one who has obtained mercy from the Lord to be trustworthy.
-26 Therefore I think that because of the distress that is on us, that it’s good for a man to remain as he is.
+25 Now concerning virgins, I have no commandment from the Lord, but I give my opinion as one who has obtained mercy from the Lord to be trustworthy.
+26 Therefore I think that because of the stress that is on us, it is good for a man to remain as he is.
 27 Are you bound to a wife?
-Don’t seek to be freed.
+Do not seek to be freed.
 Are you free from a wife?
-Don’t seek a wife.
+Do not seek a wife.
 28 But if you marry, you have not sinned.
 If a virgin marries, she has not sinned.
-Yet such will have oppression in the flesh, and I want to spare you.
-29 But I say this, brothers: the time is short, that from now on, both those who have wives may be as though they had none; 30 and those who weep, as though they didn’t weep; and those who rejoice, as though they didn’t rejoice; and those who buy, as though they didn’t possess; 31 and those who use the world, as not using it to the fullest.
-For the mode of this world passes away.
+Yet such people will have difficulties in this life, and I want to spare you.
+29 But I say this, brothers: the time is short, that from now on, both those who have wives may be as though they had none; 30 and those who weep, as though they did not weep; and those who rejoice, as though they did not rejoice; and those who buy, as though they did not possess; 31 and those who use the world, as not using it to the fullest.
+For the world, in its present form, is passing away.

-32 But I desire to have you to be free from cares.
-He who is unmarried is concerned for the things of the Lord, how he may please the Lord; 33 but he who is married is concerned about the things of the world, how he may please his wife.
-34 There is also a difference between a wife and a virgin.
-The unmarried woman cares about the things of the Lord, that she may be holy both in body and in spirit.
+32 But I desire for you to be free from cares.
+He who is unmarried is concerned for the things of the Lord, how he may please the Lord; 33 but he who is married is concerned about the things of the world, how he may please his wife, 34 and his interests are divided.
+The unmarried woman or virgin cares about the things of the Lord, that she may be holy both in body and in spirit.
 But she who is married cares about the things of the world—how she may please her husband.
-35 This I say for your own profit; not that I may ensnare you, but for that which is appropriate, and that you may attend to the Lord without distraction.
+35 This I say for your own profit, not that I may ensnare you, but for that which is appropriate, and that you may attend to the Lord without distraction.

-36 But if any man thinks that he is behaving inappropriately toward his virgin, if she is past the flower of her age, and if need so requires, let him do what he desires.
-He doesn’t sin.
+36 But if any man thinks that he is behaving inappropriately toward his fiancé, if she is past the prime of her age, and if his needs so require, let him do what he desires.
+He does not sin.
 Let them marry.
-37 But he who stands steadfast in his heart, having no urgency, but has power over his own will, and has determined in his own heart to keep his own virgin, does well.
-38 So then both he who gives his own virgin in marriage does well, and he who doesn’t give her in marriage does better.
+37 But he who stands steadfast in his heart, having no urgency, but has power over his own will, and has determined in his own heart to keep his fiancé a virgin, he does well.
+38 So then he who marries his fiancé does well, but he who does not marry does better.

 By David.
 A contemplative psalm.

-1 Blessed is he whose disobedience is forgiven,
+1 Blessed is he whose transgression is forgiven,

 whose sin is covered.

-2 Blessed is the man to whom God doesn’t impute iniquity,
+2 Blessed is the man to whom the Lord does not impute iniquity,

 in whose spirit there is no deceit.

-3 When I kept silence, my bones wasted away through my groaning all day long.
+3 When I kept silent, my bones wasted away through my groaning all day long.

 4 For day and night your hand was heavy on me.